JacopoMalatesta/imdb_most_popular_films/README.md

 - collecting the data through scraping and API requests;
 - cleaning the data and doing some EDA;
-- loading the data onto a PostgreSQL database;
+- loading the data to a MYSQL database on Amazon RDS;
 - querying the database with SQL;
 - visualizing the output of the queries.